 Madhumalti Plant: Easy to care plants with pleasantly scented flowers

-Madhumalti Plant is one of the beautiful creeper for your garden or balcony.
+Madhumalti Plant is one of the beautiful creepers for your garden or balcony.
 The colorful flowers add beauty to the garden and also leaves a pleasant smell.
-They are easy to care and requires very little maintenance.
-The medicinal properties of the plant along with the contrasting colorful flowers and dark green leaves makes it a great choice to the outdoor garden.
+They are easy to care for and require very little maintenance.
+The medicinal properties of the plant along with the contrasting colorful flowers and dark green leaves make it a great choice for the outdoor garden.

 Quick Details of Madhumalti Plant

 |Other Common Names||Chinese honeysuckle, Burma creeper, Rangoon creeper, Rangoon flowers, Irangan Malli|